Things to Do During the Winter in Cumberland Valley

 - The Playhouse at Allenberry, Oyster Mill Playhouse, and Little Theatre of Mechanicsburg provide quality live theatre and have been entertaining guests for over 40 years.

 - Dickinson College and Messiah University host numerous musical performances as well as lectures that are free and open to the public.

 - Don't forget to take advantage of our public libraries, many of which host fun activities and classes for children and adults, as well as live music and films.

 The Valley's assortment of funky gift shops, art galleries, and handcrafted Made in Cumberland Valley goodies make shopping easy and fun.

-- Shop the Block on Pomfret Street in Carlisle where you will find handmade chocolate, trendy clothing, jewelry, and more.
+- Explore downtown Carlisle where you will find welcoming shops featuring handmade chocolate, trendy clothing, jewelry, antiques, and more.

 - Spend a Saturday morning at the 60,000-square-foot West Shore Farmers Market, an indoor shopping haven with 50 food vendors downstairs and upscale boutiques on the second floor that offer designer clothes, jewelry, and home decor.